 - 3D Models - Imported models need to be 5,000 polygons (10,000 triangles) or less

 I have some changes I'd like to make to my Lens.
 Can I update it?

 Yes!
 To update an existing Lens, click the dropdown icon on the 'Upload' button in the submission form, then click 'Update existing' and make any changes you'd like!

 Can I deactivate a Lens?

-Yes, a lens can be deactivated from the My Lenses dashboard by clicking the Deactivate button.
-It may take a few minutes for the Snapcode to become inactive.
+Yes, a Lens can be deactivated from the My Lenses dashboard by clicking the ••• menu button next to the Lens and selecting Deactivate.
+It may take a few minutes for the Snapcode and Lens link to become inactive.

 Can I see how many people are using my Lenses?

 Yes!
 You can head over to the My Lenses dashboard, where Snapchatter views, scans, and share metrics for each Lens are tracked and updated daily.